« New plan launched in Brussels for EU food price reform»

 New structure solves various issues at once without raising consumer expenses

 Around 60% of German, French and Dutch consumers are willing to pay a higher price for regular meat and dairy in order to reduce prices of plant based or organically produced food.
 This was concluded in a representative Ipsos report commissioned by the True Animal Protein Price (TAPP) Coalition.
 These results form a direct endorsement for the European Parliament that already adopted an amendment to differentiate VATs to create this new true pricing structure.
-A carefully balanced implementation plan -that is now backed by public majority- was presented in Brussels and handed over today to Wim Debeuckelaere from the EU Commission (DG Health Unit Farm to Fork Strategy).
+A carefully balanced implementation plan, based on a report commissioned by TAPP Coalition -that is now backed by public majority- was presented in Brussels and handed over today to Wim Debeuckelaere from the EU Commission (DG Health Unit Farm to Fork Strategy).

 Confirming figures